hdresearch/nolita/README.md

 #### Agent

-Wraps an LLM and creates a class for participating with the browser in state machine loops and a predefined prompt..
+Wraps an LLM and creates a class for participating with the browser in state machine loops and a predefined prompt.
 You can wrap an LLM that is parsed by `llm-api` with our `completionApiBuilder`.

 ```ts
 const providerOptions = {